avolve-dao/avolve/README.md

 ## Intellectual Property & Ownership

-All code, documentation, and assets in this repository are the exclusive property of the Avolve DAO.
+All code, documentation, assets, and database schema/migrations in this repository are the exclusive property of the **Avolve DAO**.
 Unauthorized use, distribution, or reproduction is strictly prohibited.
 All contributors agree that their contributions become the property of Avolve DAO and are subject to the DAO’s governance and licensing terms.

 ## 📄 License